michael2012z/BitBible/markdown/KJV/files/1Chr.md

 6. But Levi and Benjamin counted he not among them: for the king’s word was abominable to Joab.

-7. And God was displeased with this thing; therefore he smote Israel.And…: Heb.
-And it was evil in the eyes of the Lord concerning this thing
+7. And God was displeased with this thing; therefore he smote Israel.

 8. And David said unto God, I have sinned greatly, because I have done this thing: but now, I beseech thee, do away the iniquity of thy servant; for I have done very foolishly.

 9. And the Lord spake unto Gad, David’s seer, saying,

-10. Go and tell David, saying, Thus saith the Lord, I offer thee three things: choose thee one of them, that I may do it unto thee.offer: Heb. stretch out
+10. Go and tell David, saying, Thus saith the Lord, I offer thee three things: choose thee one of them, that I may do it unto thee.

-11. So Gad came to David, and said unto him, Thus saith the Lord, Choose theeChoose…: Heb.
-Take to thee
+11. So Gad came to David, and said unto him, Thus saith the Lord, Choose thee

 12. Either three years’ famine; or three months to be destroyed before thy foes, while that the sword of thine enemies overtaketh thee; or else three days the sword of the Lord, even the pestilence, in the land, and the angel of the Lord destroying throughout all the coasts of Israel.
 Now therefore advise thyself what word I shall bring again to him that sent me.

-13. And David said unto Gad, I am in a great strait: let me fall now into the hand of the Lord; for very great are his mercies: but let me not fall into the hand of man.very great: or, very many
+13. And David said unto Gad, I am in a great strait: let me fall now into the hand of the Lord; for very great are his mercies: but let me not fall into the hand of man.

 14. So the Lord sent pestilence upon Israel: and there fell of Israel seventy thousand men.

 15. And God sent an angel unto Jerusalem to destroy it: and as he was destroying, the Lord beheld, and he repented him of the evil, and said to the angel that destroyed, It is enough, stay now thine hand.
-And the angel of the Lord stood by the threshingfloor of Ornan the Jebusite.Ornan: also called, Araunah
+And the angel of the Lord stood by the threshingfloor of Ornan the Jebusite.

 16. And David lifted up his eyes, and saw the angel of the Lord stand between the earth and the heaven, having a drawn sword in his hand stretched out over Jerusalem.
 Then David and the elders of Israel, who were clothed in sackcloth, fell upon their faces.